vicsanga/Postre/README.md

 <h2 id="ExplanationPOSTRE"> <b>What is POSTRE?</b> </h2>

  <div>
 POSTRE is a software developed to <b style='color:#1D3354;'>predict the pathogenic impact of Structural Variants (SVs)</b>.
 POSTRE aims to identify the genes responsible for the disease together with the pathological mechanism.
-In parallel, it determines the SV associated pathogenic events <b style='color:#1D3354;'>in space and time</b> through performing cell type/tissue specific predictions.
+The software determines the SV associated pathogenic events <b style='color:#1D3354;'>in space and time</b> through performing cell type/tissue specific predictions.
 POSTRE is able to handle <b style='color:#1D3354;'>long-range (enhancer driven) and coding pathogenic events</b>.
 Read <a href="https://www.biorxiv.org/content/10.1101/2022.06.20.496902v1" target="_blank">POSTRE manuscript</a> for more details.
  <br> <br>
 </div>